ncatlab/nlab-content/pages/6/2/5/8/8526/content.md

   > [40:45](https://youtu.be/KADN5NHmIfw?t=2445): "This is exactly the point that we don't understand how to prove"

 * Fumiharo Kato (17 July 2026) ([x.com:2078017230537892207](https://x.com/FumiharuKato/status/2078017230537892207)):
   > "In today's press conference, we explained our efforts over the last two years which resulted in the following conclusion: The way the argument from Theorem 3.11 to Corollary 3.12 is written in the IUT papers is unformalizable.
-But since Mochizuki's explanation of this point has recently started evolving, we reserve final judgement at this time."
+But since **Mochizuki's explanation of this point has recently started evolving**, we reserve final judgement at this time."

+  > &lbrack;our emphasis&rbrack;

 The problem encountered by the LANA project is claimed to be different from that previously argued in: